Germany–Jamaica relations

 Germany–Jamaica relations are the current and historical relations between Germany and Jamaica.
 Germany has an embassy in Kingston, Jamaica.
 Jamaica has an embassy in Berlin.

 Part of the cooperation takes places through multilateral forums including the Caribbean Community and European Union-Community of Latin American and Caribbean States framework.

 History

 After the abolition of slavery ordered by the British colonial power, there was a shortage of labor in Jamaica, which is why German workers were recruited.
-Over a thousand immigrants migrated from Germany to Jamaica and lived in the German settlement founded in 1835 in Seaford Town in Westmoreland Parish, Jamaica Westmoreland.
+Over a thousand immigrants migrated from Germany to Jamaica and lived in the German settlement founded in 1835 in Seaford Town in Westmoreland.

 German-Jamaican relations have been friendly since Jamaica's independence in 1962.

 On February 14, 1986, the Agreement on Financial Cooperation between the Government of the Federal Republic of Germany and the Government of Jamaica was concluded in Kingston.
 After the economic situation in Jamaica had improved, development cooperation, which until then had totaled 255 million euros, was terminated in 2003.
 Within the framework of EU grants, however, Germany continues to make the highest contributions among the member states of the European Union, with a share of around 20 percent.